Male and Female Fertility Test Options

 By ascertaining if any or all of these three factors are outside the normal ranges we can make both diagnosis and recommendations for treatment.

 Semen analyses are the most commonly performed tests in our clinic!
 Not because there are more men than women attending the clinic, but because we perform a semen analysis prior to every treatment, just to make sure that the sperm we are using on the day of treatment is approximately the same or better than it was when the doctor made recommendations for your treatment.

 DNA holds each individual’s genetic code and every cell in our body contains DNA.

 Sperm DNA is tightly packed during the final stages of sperm maturation and unlike other cells in our body, sperm DNA possesses very poor repair mechanisms.
 If a sperm cell with damaged DNA fertilises an egg, important genetic information may be missing resulting in poor fertilisation rates, poor embryo development and higher rates of miscarriage.

 Sometimes measures as minor as dietary and lifestyle changes can alter the results to well within the ideal parameters.
-We encourage our patients to opt for this test early in your fertility journey, but also to keep yourself as healthy as possible by reducing alcohol intake, reducing your BMI, giving up smoking and maintaining an appropriate temperature for your scrotum, all of which will greatly reduce the degree of DNA fragmentation and improve your chances of conceiving without intervention.
+We encourage our patients to keep yourself as healthy as possible by reducing alcohol intake, reducing your BMI, giving up smoking and maintaining an appropriate temperature for your scrotum, all of which will greatly reduce the degree of DNA fragmentation and improve your chances of conceiving without intervention.